To keep it short, I’m a YouTuber, entrepreneur, world traveler, avid reader, online physique coach, gamer, and a personal development enthusiast.

 The only physical activity I had was going from the computer to the cafeteria, the vending machine outside of the dorm room or to the nearby bakery which was 2 minutes walking away.

-The heaviest I had to lift was a sandwich, and a large bottle of Coca-Cola which was a daily thing.
+The heaviest I had to lift was a sandwich and a large soda bottle.

 The Day I Quit World of Warcraft (And How It Almost Turned Me Into an Alcoholic)

-Few years into hardcore gaming, I decided to “get a life” and quit.
+After a few years of hardcore gaming, I decided to “get a life” and quit.

-A big reason for this decision was that a few friends also decided to stop, and looking back I was quite lucky to end up in that position.
+A big reason for this decision was that a few friends also decided to stop and the game just wasn’t as interesting.
+Looking back I was lucky to be in that position.

 I remember that first day after quitting WoW, it was insane.